cosmos/sdk-tutorials/.github/ISSUE_TEMPLATE/tutorials-feature-request.md

 ---

-Thank you for helping us improve the Cosmos Developers Portal.
+Thank you for helping us improve the Cosmos Developer Portal.

 Use this form to submit a feature request for a specific tutorial.